CAROL LEE

 Problem: Low behavioral engagement in exposures (engagement in anxiety provoking situations and behaviors), despite evidence that exposures reduce long-term anxiety in social and performance situations.

 Solutions & Outcomes: We developed and empirically tested a model of behavioral engagement during high stress situations.
-Because increasing the perceived personal value of the behavior emerged as a key mechanism of change, we developed and tested a personal value building writing task.
-The task successfully increased behavioral engagement with exposures.
+Because increasing the perceived personal value of the behavior emerged as a key mechanism of change, we developed and tested a

 1.